-OUTPUT: Sound Generation with Arduino (making tones, sounds and music with speaker)
+OUTPUT: Sound Generation with Arduino

 Sounds are generated by feeding a changing voltage into a speaker.
 How often the voltage changes per second is the frequency of the sound.
 A "pure" sound would be a signal that changes smoothly over time - like a sine wave.